Kobe Bryant: Post-championship struggles (2010–2013)

-Bryant was leading the league in scoring through much of the first 42 games.
-With a disappointing 17–25 start to the season, D'Antoni had Bryant became the primary facilitator on offense and Nash was moved off the ball and became more of a spot-up shooter.
-In the next three games, Bryant had at least 10 assists in three wins with a three-game total of 39 assists, the most in his career.
-Bryant missed a triple-double in each game with nine rebounds twice and eight in the other.
-In two crucial wins in March, he scored at least 40 points and had at least 10 assists in back-to-back games, becoming the first Laker to accomplish the feat since West in 1970.
-Bryant surpassed Chamberlain to become the fourth-leading scorer in league history in a March 30, 2013, victory over Sacramento.
+Bryant led the league in scoring through much of the first 42 games.
+With a disappointing 17–25 start to the season, D'Antoni made Bryant the primary facilitator on offense and moved Nash off the ball to become a spot-up shooter.
+In crucial March wins, he scored 40+ and had 10+ assists in back-to-back games, the first Laker since West.
+On February 22, Mavericks owner Mark Cuban suggested that the Lakers should waive Bryant via the amnesty clause of the collective bargaining agreement to save on luxury tax.
+The Lakers called the comment 'inappropriate', and Bryant responded by scoring 38 points in the Lakers' 103-99 road victory at Dallas on February 24, tweeting "Amnesty THAT" after the game.
+Bryant surpassed Chamberlain to become the fourth-leading scorer in league history in a March 30, 2013, victory.

-With the Lakers fighting to secure the eighth and final playoff berth in the Western Conference, coupled with injuries on the team, Bryant began playing almost all 48 minutes each game.
+With the Lakers fighting to secure the final playoff berth in the Western Conference, Bryant began playing nearly all 48 minutes each game.
 On April 10, 2013, he became the first player in NBA history to get 47 points, eight rebounds, five assists, four blocks, and three steals in a game.
 Two days later, Bryant suffered a torn Achilles tendon against the Golden State Warriors, ending his season.
-Bryant's injury came while he was playing seven consecutive quarters and at least 40 minutes for seven consecutive games.
-The 34-year-old Bryant was averaging his most minutes (38.6) in six years, and only Portland rookie Damian Lillard was averaging more minutes.
-Lakers general manager Mitch Kupchak had spoken to Bryant about his extensive playing time 10 days earlier, but Bryant insisted the minutes needed to continue given the Lakers' playoff push.
-He had surgery on April 13 to repair the tear, and it was estimated that he would miss six to nine months.
-Bryant ended the season with customary averages of 27.3 points, 5.6 rebounds, and 6 assists per game on 46.3% shooting.
-However, The New York Times called his leading of the Lakers back into playoff contention "perhaps some of the finest work of his career."
-He reached 40 points eight times during the season, and Bryant had 10 or more assists in his role as distributor 11 times.
-Bryant was dubbed "Magic Mamba" after the passing skills of Magic Johnson.
+Bryant's injury came while he was playing at least 40 minutes in seven consecutive games.
+The 34-year-old was averaging his most minutes (38.6) in six years, outdone only by Portland rookie Damian Lillard.
+Lakers general manager Mitch Kupchak had spoken to Bryant about his playing time, but Bryant insisted it needed to continue given the Lakers' playoff push.
+He had surgery on April 13 to repair the tear, likely missing 6-9 months of the next season.

+Bryant ended the season with averages of 27.3 points, 5.6 rebounds, and 6 assists per game on 46.3% shooting.
+However, The New York Times called his season "perhaps some of the finest work of his career".
+He reached 40 points eight times, and had 10+ assists 11 times.
 Bryant's assists were the second-highest of his career and his field goal percentage was its highest since 2008–09.
-The Lakers finished the season at 45–37, good for seventh in the West.
-Playing without Bryant, the Lakers were swept in four games by the San Antonio Spurs in the first round of the playoffs.
+The Lakers were swept by the San Antonio Spurs in the first round.